-What is a 1% AEP / 1-in-a-100-year event?
+What is a 1% AEP event?

 AEP stands for Annual Exceedance Probability.
-It expresses the likelihood or probability of a flood of a given size or larger occurring in any year; usually expressed as a percentage.
+It expresses the likelihood or probability of an event of a given size or larger occurring in any year; usually expressed as a percentage.

-A 1% AEP flood event is likely to occur during a single lifetime.
-A flood of this size or larger has a 1% chance of occurring in any year.
-Over a very long period of time, an event of similar size may occur, on average, once every 100 years; however, sea level rise will increase the frequency of coastal flooding over time.
+Without consideration of climate change, a 1% AEP flood event has a 1% chance of occurring in any year, or over a long period of time, an event of similar size may occur, on average, once every 100 years and may therefore also be termed a 100 year return period event.
+However, while the likelihood of an event occurring in any one year is low, the risk increases over time.